mcorybillington/SharpFind/Readme.md

 /c:<cpu-priority> OS CPU priority compared to other proccesses.
 Valid values are 0-5, 5 being highest priority /m:<minutes-since-last-modification> Find files modified in the last n minutes /w Only return files wrtitable by the current user.
 Will show '[LOCKED]' for files that are locked for writing.
+/n Only return files that are valid .NET assemblies
 ```
 ## Example
 ```
-SharpFind.exe /p:c:\users\bob /e:*lolcats.ext* /c:0 /m:10 /w
+SharpFind.exe /p:c:\users\bob /e:*lolcats.ext* /c:0 /m:10 /w /n
 ```
 This will look for all files in `c:\users\bob` where the file name contains `lolcats.ext`.
 It will set CPU priority to `0`, thus nearly everything except for other processes set to zero will get priority over `SharpFind.exe`.
-It will only return files that have been modified in the last ten minutes and that are writable by the user running `SharpFind.exe`
+It will only return files that have been modified in the last ten minutes and that are writable by the user running `SharpFind.exe` and that are valid .NET assemblies.
 ## Credits
 M. Cory Billington [@_th3y](https://twitter.com/_th3y)